Templates

 • Law and jurisdiction.

 Ensure a means to accept: As these are terms & conditions and not an agreement that is signed, when using this template you need to ensure that you bring the terms to the client's attention and provide a mechanism for the client to actively "accept" the terms, for example, via a tick box and weblink or by incorporating them into a letter of engagement / order form / proposal).
 Our order form template can be used to incorporate the terms and conditions into a contract.
 Alternatively, if you would prefer to set out the terms of the engagement in letter format, our letter of engagement would be a suitable template.
+For more information about the importance of getting your client to accept the terms, check out this handy guide.

 Other protections: Where this recruitment agency terms and conditions template is used, the parties should consider whether they need any extra protections to cover them during the services.
 For example, if a party will be processing personal data relating to the other party, the parties will need to enter into a data processing agreement).